 Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 Find all members only information here

 The Master's programme in Econometrics provides you with a balanced and rigorous training in quantitative techniques for microeconometric and macroeconometric analysis.

 The varied and flexible structure of the Master's programme in Econometrics means you can focus on the specific topics that interest you most.
-The programme will provide you with the skills, expertise and techniques required to apply robust statistical methods to explore the topics, research and issues associated with this discipline.
-Besides the Econometrics track the Master's programme in Econometrics offers three more tracks from which you can choose one to specialise in: * Financial Econometrics: focuses on the application of mathematical and statistical techniques to financial models and time series. * Mathematical Economics: emphasises mathematical modelling of economic and financial markets. * Free track: a flexible combination of these three specialisations.
+The programme provides you with the skills, expertise and techniques required to apply robust statistical methods to explore the topics, research and issues associated with this discipline.
+Besides the Econometrics track, the programme offers four more tracks from which you can choose one to specialise in: * Big Data Business Analytics: study correlations between data flows for predictive purposes and apply game theory to social media and the internet. * Financial Econometrics: focuses on the application of mathematical and statistical techniques to financial models and time series. * Mathematical Economics: emphasises mathematical modelling of economic and financial markets. * Free track: a flexible combination of the four specialisations.
 Combining this programme with a Mathematical MSc for a double degree is also possible.
-By the end of the Master's programme, you will be able to apply advanced mathematical and statistical methods - using modern software packages such as Mathematica, E-Views, R, matlab for the exploration and analysis of problems in economics and finance.
+By the end of the Master's programme, you will be able to apply advanced mathematical and statistical methods using modern software packages for the exploration and analysis of problems in economics and finance.

 Students can choose one of the specialisations/tracks:

 * Free track

 Econometrics: emphasises on statistical techniques for both microeconomic and macroeconometric analysis.
 Electives: Financial Econometrics, Microeconometrics.